Chart Color Schemes

 Lane Cove has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 45 projects likely to impact the area.
-Key projects include Arena Lane Cove, Mindarie Street Social Housing Development, Lane Cove North Affordable Housing Project, and St Andrews Anglican Church Redevelopment.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 45 projects likely affecting this region.
+Notable ones are Arena Lane Cove, Mindarie Street Social Housing Development, Lane Cove North Affordable Housing Project, and St Andrews Anglican Church Redevelopment, as detailed below.

 Professional plan users can use the search below to filter and access additional projects.